Nurul Momen: Teaching career

 Rather than continuing to practice law even before the partition of India, Momen joined the faculty of Law at the Dhaka University in 1945.
 There he was known for including elements from literature and music into the law classes.
 Sheikh Mujibur Rahman was one of his favourite students, who enrolled in that department in 1948.
 Nurul Momen encouraged Sheikh Mujibur Rahman to read the works of George Bernard Shaw and Bertrand Russell.
 He encouraged Munier Chowdhury to get interested in theater and become a playwright.
 Momen encouraged him to read George Bernard Shaw and got many other students interested in theatre.
 He later translated You Never Can Tell.
 From 1948 until 1951 Momen was on leave from the university, undergoing higher studies in England and graduating in law from London University.
 Upon his return, he found the language movement at its height.
 He encouraged the students to demand for the Bangla language.
 On 21 February 1952, Nurul Momen and his student Mohammad Toaha was in the DU playground, when the shooting took place & martyrs were fired upon.
 When the second Shaheed Minar was constructed in 1954, Nurul Momen was the prominent intellectual, who inaugurated the monument.

 In 1961 he, along with his friend Justice Syed Mahbub Morshed, celebrated the birth centenary of Rabindranath Tagore.

 In 1964 he organised the quarter centenary or, in other words, quadricentennial birth celebration of William Shakespeare.

 Pseudonyms

 Natyaguru Nurul Momen sometimes contributed two articles for the same newspaper at the same time using the penname "Magus".

-His editorial "Lest We Forget" as Nurul Momen, spanning 5 years for The Bangladesh Times while he wrote for the literary magazine the series, "Forbidden Pleasure" under the pseudonym "Magus".
+He wrote the satirical post-editorial "Lest We Forget" as Nurul Momen, spanning 5 years for The Bangladesh Times; while he wrote for the literary magazine the series, "Forbidden Pleasure" under the pseudonym "Magus".

 Theatre theory

-Nurul Momen has written theory of dramaturgy.
+Nurul Momen has devised a new theory in dramaturgy.

 Fourth Unity

+In 1944, the Bengal playwright Natyaguru Nurul Momen, introduced the fourth unity in Nemesis.
+In this one-character play (monodrama), Nurul Momen immaculately maintained all the three Aristotelian unities of Time, place & action.
+Moreover, he introduced the Fourth Unity in the history of dramaturgy.

-In the introduction his 1944 one character play, Nemesis wrote, "In this play a fourth Unity is added to the traditional three unities of The Greek Tragedies -- Time, Place and Action.
-A new experimentation has been done by introducing a new unity --- "Unity of Person" despite maintaining the format of The three unities."
+In the introduction of his 1944 one character play Nemesis, he wrote, "In this play a fourth Unity is added to the traditional three unities of The Greek Tragedies -- Time, Place and Action.
+A new experimentation has been done by introducing a new unity --- ‘Unity of Person’ despite maintaining the format of The three unities."